-How to Decorate Your Living Room from Start to Finish, According to Two Interior Designers
+How to Decorate a Living Room From Start to Finish, According to Home Experts

-Decorating your living room, which is arguably the most-utilized space in your home, can be a challenge, and that's true whether you are starting from scratch or planning a re-design.
+Decorating a living room, which is arguably the most-utilized space in your home, can be a challenge, and that's true whether you are starting from scratch or planning a redesign.
 To simplify this high-payoff task (a curated, intentional living room can do wonders for the overall aesthetic of your house), we tapped two interior designers, who shared a step-by-step guide to dressing up this area.
-According to Kelsey Haywood, who helms haywoodmade interiors, it's important to start with a thoughtful plan and view your space with fresh eyes—even if that means completely moving all existing furniture out of the room so you can see its potential, she says.
-"Once the room is empty, put some painters tape down on the ground to play with dimensions and layout.
-You will be surprised by what a difference this step makes," she shares.

 Ahead, more salient advice about decorating your own living room.

 You can't execute your living room design vision without first determining your budget, explains Haywood.
 "Identify where you want to save and where you want to splurge," she suggests, noting that it's equally important to take stock of what you already have to limit excess spending.
 This involves stepping outside the living room and combing through your home; mine your house for items, which might feel lackluster or forgotten in a guest bedroom, that can be repurposed inside of this space.

 "You really can start with any piece, be it something you have and love or something you've been coveting and are ready to purchase," says Michelle Gage, the founder and CEO of Michelle Gage Interior Design.
 "For ease, it's helpful to start with a large one—like a sofa.
 That lays the foundation and helps to inform the furniture layout."